neilgebhard/neilgebhard.com/posts/modern-web-stack.md

 ## Conclusion

 So that's where I'm sitting at today.
-This list narrows down the options, but there are still choices to be made depending on the requirements of your project.
-This list can get out-dated quickly.
-Technology is constantly changing.
+This list narrows down the options, but there are still some choices to be made depending on the requirements of your project.
+It's important to note that this list is coming from my small perspective.
 Did I miss something?
 Email me your thoughts!